Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Applications

-Theorem \ref{thm:cross-fitting} outlines high-level prerequisites for the changepoint model, loss function, and model fitting procedure to ensure accurate changepoint detection via the proposed cross-fitting method.
-To elucidate the practical implications of these conditions and conclusions, this section applies the general framework to a specific example: high-dimensional linear models with changepoints.
-Consider pairs of response and covariates $\z_i=(y_i,\x_i)\in\mathbb{R}\times\mathbb{R}^p$, where $y_i=\x_i^\top\f^\ast_k+\epsilon_i$, with $\epsilon_i$ representing mean-zero noise.
-The objective is to detect changes in the regression coefficients $\f^\ast_k$ under scenarios where {$p\gtrsim n$}.
-This changepoint model has received significant attention in recent years, with notable contributions including \cite{MR3453652}, \cite{leonardi_computationally_2016}, \cite{kaul_efficient_2019-1}, \cite{rinaldo_localizing_2021}, \cite{wang_statistically_2021}, and \cite{xu2022change}.
-Condition \ref{cond:loss_lasso} is similar to the common assumptions in the literature, ensuring that Condition \ref{cond:loss} is satisfied.
+Consider the linear model with changepoints described in Example \ref{ex:linear}.
+The objective is to detect changes in the regression coefficients $\f_{(\tau^\ast_{k-1},\tau^\ast_k]}^\ast$ under scenarios where {$p\gtrsim n$}.
+This changepoint model has received significant attention in recent years; see, for example, \cite{MR3453652}, \cite{kaul_efficient_2019-1}, \cite{wang_statistically_2021} and \cite{xu2024change}.
+Condition \ref{cond:model_and_loss_lasso} is similar to the common assumptions in the literature, ensuring that Condition \ref{cond:model_and_loss} is satisfied.